Viceroyalty of Peru

-The Viceroyalty of Peru (Virreinato del Perú), officially known as the Kingdom of Peru (Reino del Perú), was a Spanish imperial provincial administrative district, created in 1542, that originally contained modern-day Peru and most of the Spanish Empire in South America, governed from the capital of Lima.
-Along with the Viceroyalty of New Spain, Peru was one of two Spanish viceroyalties in the Americas from the sixteenth to the eighteenth centuries.
+The Viceroyalty of Peru (Virreinato del Perú /es/), officially known as the Kingdom of Peru (Reino del Perú), was a Spanish imperial provincial administrative district.
+Created in 1542, it encompassed modern Peru and most of the Spanish Empire in South America, including regions of Panama and islands in Oceania, governed from the capital of Lima.
+From the sixteenth to the eighteenth centuries, Peru was one of the only two Spanish viceroyalties active in the Americas, the other being the Viceroyalty of New Spain.